-ThermiVa® is a non-surgical treatment used to help treat stress and urinary incontinence to improve bladder control.
+ThermiVa® is a non-surgical vaginal rejuvenation treatment used to treat vaginal laxity, increase sensation and sexual satisfaction it can also help with stress and urinary incontinence.
 ThermiVa offers a solution to many of the gynaecology problems associated with childbirth or ageing.

 Treatment is fast, painless and involves minimal downtime – all of which means you can expect great results without having to resort to more invasive measures, like surgery.
 No anaesthesia is required and the procedure simply involves the use of a small heated wand which is inserted and moved gradually over the specific tissues.

 Watch this short video for an overview of the procedure (no sound)

 ThermiVa is a new non-surgical treatment that rejuvenates the vagina and vulva without plastic surgery.

 1.How does ThermiVa work?

 ThermiVa works by delivering radio frequency to both the internal vaginal canal and the external labia.
 The tissue is heated to specific temperatures, encouraging the growth of new collagen, increased blood flow and improved nerve supply.
 ThermiVa is FDA approved for skin tightening, however patients also report improvement to vaginal laxity and improvement in symptoms of stress and urinary incontinence.